akshay1027/zerodha-clone/README.md

 2. Stock shares simulation.
   We can probably integrate an external API or have to see how we can achieve this feature.
 Implementing the algorithms would also be nice.

+## Software options:
+- Backend = Elixir + Phoenix
+- Frontend = Phoenix LiveView OR Flutter
+- Deployment = AWS EC2 instance
+- Database = PostgreSQL?
+- Search = Elastic search OR algorithmic implementation?
+- Caching = Probably not needed
+- Observability = Probably not needed
+- Microservices = Needed for now?
+Or as Kailash Nadh says, we should grow organically only.